What You Will Learn

 Python application development for pen testing: backdoors and SQL injection

 Some of the course exercises are based on Windows, while others focus on Linux.
-VMware Player or VMware Workstation is required for the class.
-If you plan to use a Macintosh, please make sure you bring VMware Fusion, along with a Windows guest virtual machine.
-All of the VMWare products are available at www.vmware.com.
+VMware Player or VMware Workstation is required for the course.
+If you plan to use a Mac, please make sure you bring VMware Fusion, along with a Windows guest virtual machine.
+All of the VMware products are available at www.vmware.com.

 IMPORTANT NOTE: You may also be required to disable your anti-virus tools temporarily for some exercises, so make sure you have the anti-virus administrator permissions to do so.
 DO NOT plan on just killing your anti-virus service or processes, because most anti-virus tools still function even when their associated services and processes have been terminated.
 For many enterprise-managed clients, disabling your anti-virus tool may require a different password than the Administrator account password.
 Please bring that Administrator password for your anti-virus tool.